Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Details of the experiments in Section

 \section{Details of the experiments in Section \ref{Section_MainResults}}

-In this section, we provide details on the experiments reported in Section \ref{Section_MainResults}.
-Each dataset, experimental method, experimental result, and the neural network settings used in the experiments are described in separate subsections.
+In this section, we provide detailed descriptions of the experiments reported in Section \ref{Section_MainResults}.
+Each dataset, experimental method, experimental result, and the neural network settings used in the experiments are presented in separate subsections.

-\subsubsection{Datasets.}
+\subsection{Datasets.}

-In both experiments investigating the relationship between $L_p$ errors and KL-divergence in the data, and the relationship between $L_p$ errors and the dimensionality of the data, the datasets were generated from the following distributions: the numerator distribution is a multidimensional multimodal normal distribution, and the denominator distribution is a multidimensional standard normal distribution.
+We conducted two experiments: one for investigating the relationship between $L_p$ errors and KL-divergence in the data; the other for investigating the relationship between $L_p$ errors and the dimensionality of the data.
+In both, the datasets were generated from the following distributions: the numerator distribution was a multidimensional multimodal normal distribution, while the denominator distribution was a multidimensional standard normal distribution.

 \textbf{Denominator Distribution:} The denominator datasets $\hat{\mathbf{X}}_{P[R]} = \{\mathbf{X}_P^1, \mathbf{X}_P^2, \ldots, \mathbf{X}_P^R\}$ were generated from the following $d$-dimensional standard normal distribution: